scmmmh/experiment-support-system/docs/user/edit_page.rst

 		   To choose the type of question that will go on your survey page, click on the downward arrow of the drop-down menu under the field title **Type**.

-		2. Add data items by typing a number in the relevant field.
-Here you specify how many data items should be selected from the "Data Set" that you attached to the page.
-The questions will be repeated for each selected data item.
+		2. Add data items (:doc:`ref<conceptsAndTerms>`) by typing a number in the relevant field.
+Here you specify how many data items(:doc:`ref<conceptsAndTerms>`) should be selected from the "Data Set" that you attached to the page.
+The questions will be repeated for each selected data item (:doc:`ref<conceptsAndTerms>`).
 This makes it possible to have the same question(s) answered for different data items.

 		   .. image:: ../_static/user/dataItems.png
 				   :align: center